Pold87/LLM2Swarm/README.md

 ## Videos

-For the showcase videos, please see folder `videos`.
+For the showcase videos, please see folder `videos/`.

 ## Abstract